 - Proud Warrior Race Guy: She's a Sea Wolf Roegadyn.

-- Screw This, I'm Outta Here!: Like with Kan-E-Senna, Merlwyb leaves after the banquet in Ul'dah goes to hell, though she does express frustration over what happened and how there was little she could do to stop it, and in the Japanese dialogue, she's ready to pop Ilberd in the head and her aide has to remind her that would turn it into an international incident.
+- Screw This, I'm Outta Here!: Merlwyb leaves after the banquet in Ul'dah goes to hell, though she does express frustration over what happened and how there was little she could do to stop it, and in the Japanese dialogue, she's ready to pop Ilberd in the head and her aide has to remind her that would turn it into an international incident.
 She also tells the people of Limsa Lominsa that the Warrior of Light had nothing to do with the Sultana's assassination and is to be allowed to walk in their city freely.

 - Self-Made Woman: Pirates (even former ones) have no use for inherited titles and respect only strength.
 She's the one at the top.

 - Shoot the Bullet: In her duel against Sicard, she was able to shoot the bullet he fired at her, and then kneecap him.